50 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, certain medications like vasoconstrictors for AKI treatment are allowed, so it's best to discuss your specific medications with the study team.

-What data supports the effectiveness of the treatment for resuscitation in acute kidney injury in liver cirrhosis?
+What prior data suggests that these resuscitation methods are safe for treating acute kidney injury in liver cirrhosis?

 This trial is for patients with liver cirrhosis who have developed acute kidney injury.
 Participants should not be receiving any other treatments that could affect the study results, and they must be able to follow the trial procedures.